glas-data-ltd/glas-data-programming-challenges/README.md

 }
 ```

-Build a liked list, or "parent tree".
+Build a linked list, or "parent tree".

 # Example 1: